Diploma of Hospitality Management

 English Language Requirements

 International students must have a good command of written and spoken English.
 If English is not your first language or was not the medium of instruction and assessment in your secondary or tertiary studies, you must demonstrate your proficiency in the English language.
-The minimum English language requirement is IELTS (Academic Module) 5.5 or equivalent.
+For international students and English language requirements, please view the page for entry requirements here.

 Timetable